MrYsLab/python_banyan/docs/example1.md

-## The Server
+## Examining The Server Code

-The role of the server is to simply wait for the "echo" topic messages to arrive and then to extract the message's payload and publish a "reply" topic message.
+The server's role is to simply wait for the "echo" topic messages to arrive and then to extract the message's payload and publish a "reply" topic message.

-### Examining the Code

 Let's look at the code below: